Probability of non-organ confined disease, from Margulis et al

 Indications: Ta, T1, or CiS

-Mitomycin hydrogel (Jelmyto): can administer antegrade/retrograde, stays in kidney then dissolves, administer weekly, 58% showed complete response at 3mo (56% sustained response at 12mo), ureteral stenosis is potential risk
+Technique: can administer antegrade/retrograde, stays in kidney then dissolves (reverse thermal gel), administer weekly for 6 weeks, 58% showed complete response at 3mo (56% sustained response at 12mo)

 Nephroureterectomy